dave-graham-morgan/Morgan_python/Capstone1/readme.md

 A NASA api key is required to view the astronomy picture of the day on the homepage (otherwise a default image will dispaly).
 To secure a NASA api key go to: https://api.nasa.gov/ and add that API key to your .env file.

+Technology used in the making of this site includes:
+-flask
+-wtforms
+-flask-sqlalchemy
+-bcrypt
+-jQuery
+-ajax
+-pyephem (for calculating satellite transits)

+Api's used:
+-Nasa Astronomy Photograph of the Day (APOD) (requries a free key) -https://tle.ivanstanojevic.me/api for refreshing satellite TLE data -geocode.maps for geocoding addresss (free - rate limited, throttled)